-Various innovative strategies and programs have been developed and implemented in an attempt to address risk factors and enhance protective factors within a variety of contexts for young people at risk of criminal behaviours.
-These include preventative approaches such as developmental and early intervention strategies, diversionary strategies to keep young offenders out of the criminal justice system and crime prevention strategies, such as situational crime prevention and crime prevention through environmental design (Drug and Crime Prevention Committee 2008).
+Various innovative strategies and programs have been developed and implemented in an attempt to address risk factors and enhance protective factors within a variety of contexts for young people at risk of criminal behaviours, including preventative approaches such as developmental and early intervention strategies; diversionary strategies to keep young offenders out of the criminal justice system; secondary strategies to address the needs of young people who have already been sentenced for offences committed, or are currently in detention; and crime prevention strategies, such as situational crime prevention and crime prevention through environmental design (Drug and Crime Prevention Committee 2008).
+According to O'Connor & Cameron (2002) there have been mixed results and therefore mixed support for each of these strategies.